Back to all guides

 1. Squint at your paper scraps or photograph them in black and white.

 4. Use mid-tone papers as bridges, mats, strips, or background supports.
+They should connect, not compete.

 5. Limit the accent color to small pieces unless it is the focal point.

 The writing card looks too loud Choose a lighter card, cover the pattern with vellum, or move darker pieces away from the text.
+The writing zone should not be the loudest block on the page.

 The palette feels flat Add one value jump: dark next to light, or pale next to saturated.
+Put the jump where the eye should begin.

 The colors match but the page is dull Keep the palette, but vary value and scale.
+Try a pale mat behind one color instead of adding a new color family.

 The focal piece fights the accent Shrink the accent or move it into a repeated echo instead of a second focal point.
+An accent should pull the eye onward, not sideways.

 Choose a small working palette instead of trying to use every pretty scrap.

-Check this before calling the page finished.
+Confirm the value path before calling the page finished.

 • The focal point is visible in one second.